gmcabrita/airtable-data-extractor-extension/README.md

 [link-cws]: https://chrome.google.com/webstore/detail/airtable-data-extractor/hecfmeibolfopfblloblipiebnofllac "Version published on Chrome Web Store"

-This extension allows you to extract raw data (JSON or CSV) from an Airtable view.
+This extension allows you to extract raw data (JSON or CSV) from an Airtable shared view.

 Here's a screenshot of it: